espressif/idf-ci/docs/en/guides/local_preview.rst

 .. code:: bash

-   idf-ci test run --target <target> --collect-only
+   idf-ci test run --target <target> --dry-run

 For example, to preview the behavior of the test stage for the ``esp32`` target, you can run the following command:

 .. code:: bash

-   idf-ci test run --target esp32 --collect-only
+   idf-ci test run --target esp32 --dry-run

 For multi-dut tests, you can pass with comma separated values:

 .. code:: bash

-   idf-ci test run --target esp32,esp32s2 --collect-only
+   idf-ci test run --target esp32,esp32s2 --dry-run